-AWARNING Failure to adhere to the guidelines on this page can result in severe personal injury, death or substantial property damage.
+Failure to adhere to the guidelines below can result in severe personal injury, death or substantial property damage.

-WARNING The boiler contains ceramic fiber and fiberglass materials.
-Use care when handling these materials per instructions on page 55 of this manual.
+The boiler contains ceramic fiber and fiberglass materials.
+Use care when handling these materials per instructions on page 48 of this manual.
 Failure to comply could result in severe personal injury.